kellnerd/gsoc-proposal/README.md

 - **July 31 - August 06**: *Midterm evaluations*

-	Will the July 14 (18:00 UTC) deadline of the standard coding period also move to this week's Friday?

 - **August 07 - August 13**: Coding Period, Week 10
   - Create relationships between pending entities (now that we can create incomplete pending entities which will be updated later)